Nikhil-Kumar100/HackerLand/README.md

-# Payload Generation and Stable Connection
+# Payload Generation Tool

-This tool provides payload generation techniques and methods for establishing stable connections.
-It is designed for educational purposes only.
+This tool offers techniques for generating payloads and methods for establishing connections.
+Strictly designed for educational purposes.

 ## Requirements

 - Metasploit-framework
-- Internet connection
+- Active internet connection

 ## Usage

-1. Clone this repository or download and extract the script files.
+1. Clone the repository or download and extract the script files.
 2. Open the terminal and navigate to the script directory.
-3. Run the script with the following command:
+3. Execute the script using the following command:

    ```shell
    cd ~/Downloads